linuxnoodle/typer/README.md

 ## TODO
 - Store quotes.txt and words.txt in %appdata% or $XDG_HOME.
 - Rework typing system, as having it based on the entire phrase makes typing error prone.
+- Clean up code, as it is currently bodged together.